American Massage Therapy Association® (AMTA)

 International Association of Structural Integrators® (IASI)

-Structural integration is based on the work of Dr. Ida P. Rolf, from which several related models for delivery of structural integration services have evolved, including Rolf Structural Integration, Guild Structural Integration, Hellerwork, Kinesis Myofascial Integration, and SOMA Neuromuscular Integration.
-Structural integrators are trained at structural integration education programs in accordance with the standards established by the International Association of Structural Integrators (IASI).
+Structural Integration is based on the work of Dr. Ida P. Rolf, from which several related models for delivery of Structural Integration services have evolved, including Rolfing® Structural Integration, Guild Structural Integration, Hellerwork® Structural Integration, Anatomy Trains® Structural Integration, and SOMA Neuromuscular Integration®.
+Structural Integrators are trained at IASI approved Structural Integration schools.

 IASI is a worldwide membership organization devoted to serving the interests of the Structural Integration community.
-IASI's mission is to protect the integrity of this revolutionary work by setting standards that support the recognition of structural integration as a distinct profession.
+IASI's mission is to protect the integrity of this revolutionary work by setting standards that support the recognition of Structural Integration as a distinct profession.
 Members must meet educational standards and continuing education requirements in order to maintain professional membership.
-The Certification Board for Structural Integrators(SM) (CBSI), an independent division of IASI, has developed an exam to test entry level proficiency in the profession.
-The Certification Exam for Structural Integrators(SM) (CESI) confers the professional title of Certified Structural Integrator(SM) (CSI).
+The Certification Board for Structural Integrators(SM) (CBSI), an independent division of IASI, has developed a psychometrically valid exam to test entry level proficiency in the profession.
+It is the only such exam for Structural Integration.
+The Certification Exam for Structural Integrators(SM) (CESI) confers the professional title of Board Certified Structural Integrator(SM) (BCSI).
 The exam was developed in accordance with NCCA standards, recognized by legislative bodies as assurance of competency.

-In the United States, 34 states regulate the practice of structural integration, with a variety of requirements, almost none of which are specific to it.
-Boards of massage, nursing, medicine and chiropractic all are employed by states to regulate structural integration practice, usually defining it as a subset of massage therapy.
+In the United States, two states have appropriate Structural Integration specific licensure.
+Most states that regulate the practice of Structural Integration use a variety of requirements, almost none of which are specific to the profession.
+Boards of massage, nursing, medicine and chiropractic all are employed by states to regulate Structural Integration practice, usually defining it as a subset of massage therapy.
 Practitioners and educators are challenged by a wide range of requirements that are confusing at best.
-At worst, they severely limit both practice portability between states and public access to an adequate supply of qualified practitioners.
-In some states, structural integration practitioners are required to complete massage in addition to structural integration education in order to practice structural integration legally, and are also required to meet continuing education requirements that are not relevant to the practice of structural integration.
-To offer guidance to regulators and policymakers, IASI’s Board of Directors has adopted a position statement on the appropriate regulation of structural integration.
+At worst, they impose significant costs on practitioners by requiring the completion of professionally unrelated education and continuing education, severely limit both practice portability between states and public access to an adequate supply of qualified practitioners.
+In some states, Structural Integration practitioners are required to complete massage in addition to Structural Integration education in order to practice Structural Integration legally, and are also required to meet continuing education requirements that are not relevant to the practice of Structural Integration.
+To offer guidance to regulators and policymakers, IASI’s Board of Directors has adopted a position statement on the appropriate regulation of Structural Integration.

 IASI participates in the Federation to stay abreast of legislative developments that could affect the right of Structural Integrators to practice, and to assure that appropriate language is incorporated in massage and bodywork laws and regulations.
 We also benefit from collegial communication with diverse member organizations with similar legislative agendas.